-They’ve been around for about six years and in all that time DCC has never bothered to set up a bank account nor establish itself as a nonprofit.
+They’ve been around for 13 years and in all that time DCC has never bothered to set up a bank account nor establish itself as a nonprofit.
 Up until at least May 2017, former commissioner John Lepley has claimed to be chairman of DCC.
-Other than him, DCC does not have established officers, but if they do, they’re not telling anyone.
+(Since then he’s been claiming that a resident named Bob Avery is the chair but refuses to reveal the names of any of the other officers.)
+Other than these two, DCC does not have established officers, but if they do, they’re not telling anyone.

 Per voter registration records, the PO Box that DCC advertises as its own is, in fact, Lepley’s mailing address.
 (Bradley’s mailing address is different from her husband’s.
 Go figure.)

 When DCC does write, no individual takes credit.
 When they write, it’s in Lepley’s inflated style, one that claims it is concerned about Davenport in a fashion that’s in your face, as though they’re in a perpetual shouting match with their readers.

 Since the days when they had meetings, DCC appears to have morphed from few old folks watching too much Fox News into an organization of two: Bradley and Lepley; then into an organization of one, just Lepley.
 In the end, DCC today is little more than an email list consisting of considerably less than 75 addresses.[i]
 It is a front for John Lepley’s agendas.

 It is a gossip mill, where a pinch of truth is sprinkled in for good measure.
 If there were a law against false representation, Lepley’s DCC would nail it.